DENSO’s Sustainability Management

 Discuss and approve at the management level

-DENSO’s formal committees (Management Deliberation Meeting, Management Meeting, etc.) hold discussions and make reports on such matters as the direction of the Company’s sustainability management and the status of the Company’s overall sustainability activities.
+DENSO’s formal committees (Management Deliberation Meeting, etc.) hold discussions and make reports on such matters as the direction of the Company’s sustainability management and the status of the Company’s overall sustainability activities.

 In addition, the Corporate Strategy Center, which serves as the organization for promoting sustainability management on a Companywide basis, provides support to and tracks the activities of each department and promotes the communication of sustainability-related information both inside and outside the Company.
 The divisions responsible for each individual sustainability theme receive instruction from our various committees on the kinds of issues they should address and the activities they should pursue.
 These dedicated divisions then promote such activities in collaboration with other relevant divisions.

-To lead the way in promoting sustainability, we select one sustainability leader in each department at DENSO (and one for each Group company) to spread and firmly establish sustainability awareness and also to distribute sustainability-related information.
+To lead the way in promoting sustainability, we select one sustainability leader in each department at DENSO (and one for each Group company) to spread and firmly entrench sustainability awareness and also to disseminate sustainability-related information.

 Specific activities – Activities to permeate Sustainability